Fishing, Paddling and Pot-bellied Pigs

 Kelly McCoy is sharing her love of the river with the masses.By Tina Firesheets

-Kelly McCoy fell in love with the New River 20 years ago.
+Kelly McCoy fell in love with that river 20 years ago.
 She and her partner at the time lived in Florida and began vacationing around the Boone area.
 Friends took them kayaking on the New River.
 Each time they returned, Kelly knew it was where she wanted to be.
-So they moved to the small town of Todd, about 11 miles from Boone.
+So they sold their belongings and moved to the small town of Todd, about 11 miles from Boone.

 River Rat becomes RiverGirl

-Kelly spent much of her childhood in lakes and rivers.
-She’s from a small town about 45 miles northeast of Birmingham, Alabama.
+Kelly spent much of her childhood on boats in lakes and rivers.
+She’s from a small town called Hokes Bluff, about 45 miles northeast of Birmingham, Alabama.
 Her father competed in bass fishing tournaments.
+Kelly and her brother often went fishing with him.

 “Fishing, for a kid if you’re not catching fish, can be quite boring,” Kelly recalls.
 “He would tell us if we were quiet, he would take us waterskiing when he was finished fishing.
 So that probably instilled my love of the water.”

-Her grandmother imparted a sense of love and concern for nature.
-She, her brother and their cousins spent a lot of time with their grandmother.
+It was her grandmother who instilled in her a sense of responsibility and concern for nature.
+She and her brother and their cousins spent a lot of time with their grandmother in the summers.

 “She would take us into the creeks and teach us about how to take care of them.
-She would teach us about wildflowers.
+She loved wildflowers and she would teach us about wildflowers.
+Growing up in Alabama, you’d just go out into the woods after school.
 We just grew up in nature.”

 After high school, Kelly discovered an aquaculture program at the local community college.